ModelOriented/kernelshap/cran-comments.md

 This is an update with

-- more efficient exact KernelSHAP values,
+- a much better way to calculate *exact* KernelSHAP values,
 - and a very fast and accurate hybrid between exact and sampling.

 Furthermore, some defaults have been improved.
 As the package is maturing, the next